evennia/evennia/evennia/contrib/README.md

 # Contrib folder

-This folder contains 'contributions': extra snippets of code that are potentially very useful for the game coder but which are considered too game-specific to be a part of the main Evennia game server.
+`evennia/contrib/` contains 'contributions': extra snippets of code that are potentially very useful for the game coder but which are considered too game-specific to be a part of the main Evennia game server.
 These modules are not used unless you explicitly import them.
 See each file